Kong/insomnia-docs/docs/insomnia/insomnia-sync.md

 ---
 layout: article-detail
-title:  Sync with Insomnia Cloud
+title:  Sync Collections with Insomnia Cloud
 category: "Get Started"
 category-url: get-started
 ---

 {:.alert .alert-primary}
-**Note**: Version Control Sync applies only to remote Collections at this time.
+**Note**: Version Control Sync applies only to remote **Collections** at this time.
 Collections use our own Insomnia Sync for versioning.
 This feature comes with paid subscriptions.
 See [Pricing](https://insomnia.rest/pricing) for more information.
 To learn about Git sync for Documents, refer to [Git Sync](/insomnia/git-sync).

 In this section, you will find documentation on Collections [Sync](#sync) and [Snapshots](#snapshots).